Zainab26mahj/Object-Detection/README.md

 # Object-Detection
-This project contains some Python code necessary to detect objects in images.
+This project contains some Python code necessary to detect objects in images using Tensorflow.